vitor-agb/quiz/README.md

 # Quiz
 ### My personal project using Javascript.

-### A game where your objective is to try the answers questions correctly about a variety of subjects.
+### A game where your objective is to answers questions correctly about a variety of subjects.

-In this game, have 3 topic:
+In this game, has 3 topic:
 - General Knowledge
 - Sports
 - Art and Pop Culture